To mark 70 years of The Queen’s reign, the Platinum Jubilee will take place, this week, on Thursday 2nd June and Friday 3rd June 2022.

 Given the majority of employees are entitled to 28 days holiday (the current legal requirement under the Working Time Regulations 1998), the additional holiday for the Queen’s Platinum Jubilee should not affect this legal minimum entitlement for most employers.

 If it is stated in an employee’s contract of employment that they are entitled to time off on Bank Holidays, then they shall be entitled to the extra day off for the Jubilee celebrations.

-Do Employers have to pay employees on Tuesday 5 June 2012?
+Do employers have to pay employees on Friday 3rd June?